ksstormnet/r2-bucket-browser/README.md

 A secure web application that provides a beautiful visual interface for browsing, managing, and using files stored in Cloudflare R2 buckets.
 Built specifically to integrate with Ghost blogs.

+## 📝 Changelog

+Stay up to date with the latest improvements and updates!
+We maintain a detailed changelog that documents all notable changes, including new features, improvements, and bug fixes.

+Check out our [CHANGELOG.md](CHANGELOG.md) file for the full history of changes.

 ## 🌟 Features

 - **Google Authentication**: Secure access restricted to users with your domain email accounts